wetopi/docker-volume-rbd/README.md

 - Rbd pool: is a plugin config param. (changed in order to avoid the need to persist state of volumes).
 - Rbd pool: is no more an option during volume create.
 - POST /VolumeDriver.Create gives err if volume exists.
-- POST /VolumeDriver.Mount gives err if volume hs watchers.
+- POST /VolumeDriver.Mount gives err if volume has watchers.

 ## Developing